 The data collected from these surveys will inform a long-term initiative on mental health through Emmanuel College’s Centre for Religion and Its Contexts.
 Current and future continuing education programming will attend to three prongs of a wellness for ministry personnel and congregations: self-care, other-care, and community care.

 - Self-care: Emmanuel College will ensure opportunities to develop spiritual practices that support resilience in congregational leaders and sustain the work of mental health advocacy.

 - Other-care: Emmanuel College will prepare and support ministers to work with people and their families who have lived experience with mental distress.

 - Community care: Emmanuel College will contribute to a wider public conversation that raises awareness to end the stigma of mental illness and advocates for a just distribution of mental health services.

 Already a strength of the multireligious Master of Pastoral Studies program, mental and spiritual wellbeing will become more central in how the College prepares Master of Divinity students and supports alumni working in congregations.

-- Fall 2021: Pilot programs included workshops on spiritual practice, communication in congregations and self-care to support service.
+- Fall 2021: Pilot programs included workshops on spiritual practice, communication in congregations, and self-care.

 - Winter 2022: Highlights include a small-group series exploring personal satisfaction and stress in ministry with Beth Anne Fisher and a workshop on managing conflict with Credence & Co.